Sibling

-A sibling is a relative that shares at least one parent with the subject.
-A male sibling is a brother and a female sibling is a sister.
+A sibling is a relative that shares at least one parent with the other person.
+A male sibling is a brother, and a female sibling is a sister.
 A person with no siblings is an only child.

-While some circumstances can cause siblings to be raised separately (such as foster care), most societies have siblings grow up together.
-This causes the development of strong emotional bonds, with siblinghood considered a unique type of relationship unto itself.
+While some circumstances can cause siblings to be raised separately (such as foster care or adoption), most societies have siblings grow up together.
+This causes the development of strong emotional bonds, with siblinghood considered a unique type of relationship.
 The emotional bond between siblings is often complicated and is influenced by factors such as parental treatment, birth order, personality, and personal experiences outside the family.

-Medically, a full sibling is a first-degree relative and a half sibling is a second-degree relative as they are related by 50% and 25% respectively.
+Medically, a full-sibling is a first-degree relative and a half-sibling is a second-degree relative as they are related by 50% and 25%, respectively.